-Figure 2.
-Secchi depth values measured four times over the course of the summer at Chestermere Lake in 2019.
+Figure 3.
+Euphotic depth and lake profile depth values measured four times over the course of the summer at Chestermere Lake in 2020.

 WATER TEMPERATURE AND DISSOLVED OXYGEN

 Water temperature and dissolved oxygen (DO) profiles in the water column can provide information on water quality and fish habitat.
 The depth of the thermocline is important in determining the depth to which dissolved oxygen from the surface can be mixed.
 Please refer to the end of this report for descriptions of technical terms.